freemansoft/ValidateSpringYml/README.md

 ## Example Notes
 1. This project contains one good and one bad yml file.
-The "*" test fails because of the bad yml file in src/test/resources
+The "*" test fails because int validates all yml files on the path including the bad yml file in src/test/resources
 1. The test class must be in the spring package because it accesses protected code.

 ## Dependencies